AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 account or IAM user account with access privileges required by the Aviatrix solution.

-We strongly recommend you to use an IAM role for security reasons, follow instructions during onboarding time of the controller instance to setup custom security policy.
+We strongly recommend you to use IAM role for security reasons.

 Subscribe to Aviatrix on AWS Marketplace
 =========================================